-Dr Alan Ma
+Dr Siu Yung Alan

 - Advised on merger and acquisition cases following the introduction of China's ‘Go Out Policy' encouraging foreign investments from mainland-based enterprises.

-- Advised on the acquisition of Cadac Electronics by Soundking Group, a Ningbo based audio manufacturer, was reported in The Law Gazette.
+- Advised on the acquisition of Cadac Electronics by Soundking Group, a Ningbo-based audio manufacturer, was reported in The Law Gazette.

 - Scottish practice.
 Acted for a Chinese enterprise in purchasing a privately owned island on the west coast of Scotland.
 The purchase included a luxury spa hotel and all facilities.